 I agree with these comments.
-Accordingly, I find that the requirements for the application of section 17(1) have not been met with respect to the information under the category of "agreement objections" and it does not qualify for exemption under this section of the Act.
+Accordingly, I find that the requirements for the application of section 17(1) have not been met with respect to the information at issue and it does not qualify for exemption under this section of the Act.